elf4j/elf4j-api/README.md

 # elf4j-api

-API and SPI of Easy Logging Facade for Java (ELF4J)
+The API and SPI of Easy Logging Facade for Java (ELF4J) - a no-fluff Java logging facade.

 ## User stories